ShubhamPokale/SQL50ByLeetcode/README.md

 #Easy but worth it

 select customer_id , count(customer_id) as count_no_trans from visits where ( visit_id not in(select visit_id from Transactions))group by customer_id ;
+Solved 11 SQL Problems from SQL50.
+But forogt to commit the log and lost everything.

+Log : 25th September Monday,